thruthesky/site/README.md

 ## TODO

+* Use Angular Material.
+  * Do not use Ionic Component.

 * Paypal payment test on real server.

 * Once student is logged in, chage the domain from `*.katalkenglish.com` to `www.katalkenglish.com`